 Anna won an Oscar at the tender age of 11 for her work in "The Piano."

 Almost half a decade later, she came back with movies like "She's All That" and the X-Men franchise.
-Current HBO series "True Blood" is earning Paquin acclaim these days; she won a Golden Globe Award for Best Actress in 2008.
+Her HBO series "True Blood" earned Paquin acclaim; she won a Golden Globe Award for Best Actress in 2008.

 Anna is currently married her "True Blood" co-star, Stephen Moyer.
 The couple welcomed twins in 2012.